Prevailing Wage and Davis-Bacon Compliance in Virginia

 - Total Hourly Rate: The sum of the basic hourly rate and fringe benefits.

-Contractors can satisfy fringe benefit requirements by providing benefits or paying the equivalent amount in cash on top of the basic wage.
+Contractors can satisfy the fringe benefit obligation by providing bona fide benefits or by paying the equivalent value as additional cash wages on top of the basic rate.
+Total compensation must equal at least the basic rate plus the fringe rate for every hour worked.

 Compliance for Contractors and Subcontractors